 The Reclaimers Library

-Welcome to c20, a project which aims to document the immense tribal knowledge of the Halo 1 modding community, focusing primarily on Halo: Custom Edition.
-C20 will cover engine details, the Halo Editing Kit, community tools, and guides for custom content creation.
+Welcome to The Reclaimers Library, a project which aims to document and centralize the immense tribal knowledge of the Halo: Combat Evolved modding community.
+We cover engine details, the Halo Editing Kit, community tools, and guides for custom content creation.

 Modding is the modification of a game by its players.
 This can include unofficial bug fixes, new content, and changes to existing content.

-- Halo's retro art style means you can focus on fundamentals; maps and other custom assets don't require high visual fidelity.
-The game lends itself well to hobby modding, or as a gateway into more feature-rich engines.
+Dip your toes in with simple modifications to existing maps, or build a complete custom content overhaul.
+Most game systems are highly data-driven by Halo's unique tags system, so no coding required!
+Halo's retro art style means you can focus on fundamentals; maps and other custom assets don't require high visual fidelity.
+The game lends itself well to hobby modding or as a gateway into other engines.

-- It's an opportunity to connect with others who share your interests or nostalgia for a great game.
+One of the the best parts is connecting with creative, passionate fans and sharing your nostalgia for a great game.
 Knowledge sharing and collaborative work are staples of this community.